Upgraded Hawaiian Airlines card offers 50,000 bonus miles

 The Hawaiian Airlines World Elite Mastercard makes it easier to bring a friend along by offering discounted fares.
 As a cardholder, you will receive a one-time, 50-percent discount toward a roundtrip coach fare for your companion.
 You will also receive an annual $100 discount on a companion ticket each year on your account anniversary.

 To take advantage of the discounts, which are valid on roundtrip coach base fares for travel between Hawaii and North America, the flights must be booked directly through the primary cardholders’ HawaiianMiles account.

 Other travel perks include no foreign transaction fees, no blackout dates and checking your first bag for free.

-The Hawaiian Airlines World Elite Mastercard is one of a handful of airline-branded credit cards that offer a 50,000-mile sign-up bonus.
+The Hawaiian Airlines World Elite Mastercard is one of a handful of travel credit cards that offer a 50,000-mile sign-up bonus.
 See how the card stacks up next to similar cards: